fpadovani/communicative_baby_dpo/README.md

 **DPO_REAL_PAIRS**: the last checkpoint of our fine-tuned model on real dpo pairs scores 55% on BLIMP and 68% on the minimal pairs evaluation set

-**DPO_SYNTHETIC_PAIRS**: the last checkpoint of our fine-tuned model on real dpo pairs scores 54% on BLIMP and 64.8% on the minimal pairs evaluation set
+**DPO_SYNTHETIC_PAIRS**: the last checkpoint of our fine-tuned model on real dpo pairs scores 54% on BLIMP and 66.8% on the minimal pairs evaluation set

-I was expecting the fine-tuning with synthetic pairs to give an advantage to the model compared to the fine-tuning with real pairs and I am still convinced of it, but since I trained with the file that has missing speaker tokens (as I said above), we need to retrain and see what happens.
+**RESULTs**: I wouldn't call degradation in performance the 0.1/0.2 % decrease in BLIMP accuracy, it can be considered noise.
+Good that we have an improvement of accuracy (even if small) on dialogue minimal pairs after fine-tuning.

 ## Plots of reward and loss
-In the `./plot` folder you can find the loss trend and the reward trend for the correct and incorrect sentences.
+In the `./plots` folder you can find the loss trend and the reward trend for the correct and incorrect sentences.
 The curves make a lot of sense and for the fine-tuning with synthetic dataset they look even more stable.